 Depending on your machine, the more affordable Coats & Clark brand thread will work for you.

-Same goes for embroidery or bobbin thread, but wait for either a BOGO free or 50% off sale.
+The same goes for embroidery or bobbin thread, but wait for either a BOGO free or 50% off sale.

 Each store has their own seasonal decor markdown schedule, but they’re all similar.
 The merchandise starts at 40% off and inches up from there every week until it hits 90% off after the holiday.

-Joann remains the undisputed button champion, but it mostly seems to be because no one else has taken a shot for the throne.
 The word from a Michaels employee was that she had never seen a sale on this item in the year she has worked at the store.

 15. Look for 50% off jewelry-making supplies at Hobby Lobby every two out of three weeks.